-Winter fades gradually into spring, the days get longer and I am once more in my second home Slovakia.
+Winter fades gradually into spring, the days get longer and I spent once more a short holiday in my second home Slovakia.

-This time I visited the Slovak Paradise and Košice (see part 6) in eastern Slovakia.
+This time I visited the Slovak Paradise and Košice in eastern Slovakia.

 The Slovak Paradise (Slovenský raj) is a jagged limestone plateau without a dominating mountain ridge.

-The national park, the northern edge located around ten kilometers southwards of Poprad-Tatry (and thus not far off from the High Tatras) and the southern border touching the town Dobšiná, stretches over a total area of around two hundred square kilometers.
+The Slovak Paradise National Park, the northern edge located around ten kilometers southwards of Poprad-Tatry (and hence not far off from the High Tatras) and the southern border touching the town Dobšiná, stretches over a total area of around two hundred square kilometers.
 Small in comparison with the Low Tatras national park, the largest national park in Slovakia (which is almost ten times larger).

-Very similar to the Low Tatras mountain range is the existence of several vast cave systems (jaskyne).
+Yet very similar to the Low Tatras mountain range is the existence of several vast cave systems (jaskyne in Slovak).

 Numerous are also ravines (or gorges), water-sources, streams and reservoirs.
-Speaking in one general term, the hydrological balance in the Slovak Paradise is intricate and delivers material for various scientific studies.
+Speaking in one general term, the hydrological balance in the Slovak Paradise is intricate and provides a broad spectrum of material for various scientific studies.

-A quite convenient starting point for hiking in the Slovak Paradise is Spišská Nová Ves (fifteen railway minutes away from Poprad), which was also my starting point on an unusually cold February 28.
+A convenient starting point for hiking or other outdoor activities in the Slovak Paradise is Spišská Nová Ves, fifteen railway minutes away from Poprad.

 Spišská Nová Ves

-Like many other cities in Central Slovakia, Spišská Nová Ves has a noteworthy mining history (mostly copper).
-As opposed to many other mining towns however, the transition to a modern industrial site was a success.
+Like many other cities in Central Slovakia, Spišská Nová Ves has a colorful mining history (mostly copper mining).
+As opposed to many other former mining towns however, the transition to a modern industrial site was a success.

 Most of the noteworthy buildings and sights are to be found on the lens-shaped square in the town center, like the main churches and bronze works in front of the Radnica Mestský úrad (administration building).

-My tour was circular, starting and finishing point was the train station in Spišská Nová Ves (respectively my hotel next to the train station).
+My hiking tour was circular, so starting and finishing point were identical: the train station in Spišská Nová Ves.

-The very first destination was Berezinec around ten kilometers north-east of Dobšina, which I reached after a four hours hike (the actual trailhead of the blue marked path is in Košiarny Briežok on the eastern border of the national park).
+My first destination was Berezinec around ten kilometers north-east of Dobšina, which I reached after a four hours hike.

 Because of the thick layer of freshly fallen snow, orientation was difficult at times on the first stage of my rather comfortable walk.
-I didn’t expect that much snow at this height (around 800 meters AMSL) at this time of the year actually.
+I didn’t expect that much snow at this height (around 800 meters above sea level) at this time of the year actually.

 In Klauzy, the finishing point of the blue marked trail twenty minutes away from Berezinec, identifying the path got easier and I spotted more and more fresh footsteps on the now green marked trail.